Please enter your zip code to see sizes available in your area.

 Size B Trees:

-8' tall and 6' wide when shipped with a strong and vigorous stem - caliper near 1" to 1 1/2".
+7-8' tall when shipped, grown in a container.
 Very well branched and pruned to desired form for proper structure in the years to come.
-Grown in our #15 tree container.

 Size C Trees:

 9-10’ tall when shipped, container grown or balled and burlapped.
 Wide branching, strong structure, pruned from a young age to develop great featured branching and form.
 You will need a truck or trailer to haul this BIG tree!